LogoOsome

 Next, Andrew briefly covered compliance.
 He said that to operate in Indonesia, a company may need to register with the Indonesian government, and in doing so, it may need to appoint Indonesian chief representatives or set up a local office.

 Another important legislation that regulates foreign business includes the Job Creation Law and Manpower Law.
 In particular, the Job Creation Law was issued in November 2020 and regulates opportunities available in the digital sector, while the Manpower Law has been amended to make Indonesia more competitive compared with its neighbouring countries.
-A foreign investor looking to do business in Indonesia should note that this law liberalized many sectors of the economy previously closed to foreign investment.
+A foreign investor looking to do business in Indonesia should note that this law liberalised many sectors of the economy previously closed to foreign investment.

 It allowed for foreign ownership as many foreign shareholder ownership caps were revised or removed altogether.
-Andrew noted that the Indonesian government takes effort to digitize, which includes easier issuance of various licences and permits.
+Andrew noted that the Indonesian government takes effort to digitise, which includes easier issuance of various licences and permits.
 For instance, a few years ago, it took about 6 months to set up a company and get appropriate licences.
-Now, the whole process can be finalized in less than a week.
+Now, the whole process can be finalised in less than a week.

 When it comes to investing in Indonesia, foreigners intending to do so can apply one of the several investment approaches.
 The first one is direct investment, which implies either a joint-venture project or establishing a presence in Indonesia by incorporation, acquisition, or subscription.
 In this case, local legal entities available for investment have the form of the “PT PMA’s”.
 The second approach to investing is to get involved in franchising or licencing activities, leverage a marketplace, or set up a representative office.